Gustavo Varela (footballer, born 2005)

-Gustavo Miguel Pereira Sousa Varela (born 30 January 2005) is a Portuguese professional football player who plays as a forward for Primeira Liga club Gil Vicente, on loan from Benfica.
+Gustavo Miguel Pereira Sousa Varela (born 30 January 2005) is a Portuguese professional football player who plays as a forward for club Monza.

 Club career

-Varela is a product of the Portuguese clubs Miúdos Talentosos and Sporting, before moving to the Greek club PAOK in 2016 to finish his development.
+Varela is a product of the Portuguese clubs Miúdos Talentosos and Sporting CP, before moving to the Greek club PAOK in 2016 to finish his development.
 On 5 January 2022 he transferred to Benfica.
 He was promoted to Benfica B in 2023.
 He debuted with the senior Benfica team in a 1–1 Primeira Liga tie with Rio Ave on 17 May 2024.
 On 30 May 2024, he extended his contract with Benfica until 2028.
 On 9 July 2025, he joined Gil Vicente on a season-long loan in the Primeira Liga.

+On 27 July 2026, Varela joined newly-promoted Serie A club Monza on a four-year contract.

 International career

 Born in Portugal, Varela is of Cape Verdean descent through his father.
 He is a youth international for Portugal, having played for the Portugal U21s in October 2025.